Anthracene: Cycloadditions

 Anthracene also reacts with dienophile singlet oxygen in a [4+2]-cycloaddition (Diels–Alder reaction):

 With electrophiles

 Chemical oxidation occurs readily, giving anthraquinone, C14H8O2 (below), for example using hydrogen peroxide and vanadyl acetylacetonate.

 Electrophilic substitution of anthracene occurs at the 9 position.
 For example, formylation affords 9-anthracenecarboxaldehyde.
 Substitution at other positions is effected indirectly, for example starting with anthroquinone.
 Bromination of anthracene gives 9,10-dibromoanthracene.

 Uses

-Anthracene is converted mainly to anthraquinone, a precursor to dyes.
+Anthracene proper has application as an organic semiconductor and chemical feedstock for various preservatives and dyes.

-Niche
+Electronics

-Anthracene, a wide band-gap organic semiconductor is used as a scintillator for detectors of high energy photons, electrons and alpha particles.
-Plastics, such as polyvinyltoluene, can be doped with anthracene to produce a plastic scintillator that is approximately water-equivalent for use in radiation therapy dosimetry.
-Anthracene's emission spectrum peaks at between 400 nm and 440 nm.
+Anthracene is a wide band-gap organic semiconductor, with an emission spectrum peaking between 400 nm and 440 nm.
+Organic field-effect transistors have been constructed from it.
+In particle physics, it is used as a scintillator to detect high-energy photons, electrons, or alpha particles.
+Plastics, such as polyvinyltoluene, can be doped with anthracene to produce an approximately water-equivalent scintillator in radiation therapy dosimetry.